-Aisha Thalia Shows Off Underboob in Tight White Crop Top
+Aisha Thalia Shows Off Underboob In Tight White Crop Top

 As previously reported by The Inquisitr, Aisha has been trying to draw more attention to her posts regarding the Black Lives Matter movement.
 However, she felt that Instagram algorithms have been blocking some content-only posts.
 Therefore, she has chosen to mix in her activism with her usual posts in order to — hopefully — spread the word further.

-In her most recent post, the celebrity added some commentary regarding the movement and her fans quickly responded to her stance.
+In her most recent post, the celebrity added some commentary regarding the movement, and her fans quickly responded to her stance.

 “Never change,” one follower wrote in the comments section.